 A couple of years ago, I asked my Grade 10 ESL learners what aspect of English class they considered the most challenging.
 The answer was writing.
 They found writing difficult because they were short of ideas.
 Indeed, to have enough ideas, ESL learners need to read and collect information from various sources.
 That is why I hardly ever assign writing prompts out of context.
 Generally, I give my students writing prompts based on a text, video or multiple texts we have read in class, so they can skillfully select, organize, and reinvest new information and language in an original written production.

 Of course, it is important to nurture students’ creativity and allow them to use their imagination by offering them quick writes or creative writing projects.
 However, when teaching a specific genre of writing in a mixed-ability classroom or to teenagers with learning difficulties, direct instruction and guided writing practice are always my go-to approaches.
-Even though I know that opinion text writing is a genre that students have certainly discussed in Grade 9, I never assume that they all know how to properly write an opinion piece when they arrive in Grade 10 or 11.
+Even though I know that opinion text writing is a genre that students already discussed in Grade 9, I never assume that they all know how to properly write an opinion piece when they arrive in Grade 10 or 11.

 PERSUASIVE WRITING WORKSHOP

 When I teach the opinion text to my Grade 10-11 learners, I use different sources to model text structure.
-By exposing learners to varied text types and offering them different kinds of activities during our writing workshop, they are not only developing writing skills, but also other ESL competencies/skills such as oral interaction (speaking) and reinvestment of understanding of texts (reading and listening skills).
-Moreover, I also find important to choose a topic that appeals to the student population.
+By exposing learners to varied text types and offering them different kinds of activities during our writing workshop, they are not only developing writing skills but also other ESL competencies/skills such as oral interaction (speaking) and reinvestment of understanding of texts (reading and listening skills).
+Moreover, it is important to choose a topic that appeals to the student population.
 For instance, most teenage learners are often tired and sleepy in class, but little might they know about the scientific reasons behind their constant fatigue.
 That is why I like to introduce my writing workshop on the opinion piece with a discussion about sleep deprivation leading to the guiding question: Should the school day start later?
 This is an issue that teenagers can personally relate to.

 Data provided by TED